A loss adjuster is an insurance industry expert that investigates the cause of a claim and the costs needed to fix it.

-Damage to your home could be more or less severe than it first appears, and the cost of repairs can vary.
-For example, damage caused by a burst pipe could be far more serious if the electrics are compromised.
+They do this because damage to your home could be more or less severe than you think.
+The cost of repairs can vary too.
+For example, damage caused by a burst pipe could be more serious if the electrics are compromised.
+Here's more detail on what a loss adjustor does.

 What does a loss adjuster do?

-This ensures you're claiming the right amount for the damage caused.
+Their investigation ensures that you're claiming the right amount to fix the damage caused.

 Although they work for your home insurance provider, it's not their job to reduce the value of your claim.
-Depending on the situation, the loss adjuster may even determine you're claiming too little and recommend increasing the value of your payout.
+In some cases, the loss adjuster might determine you're claiming too little and recommend increasing your payout.

 Loss adjusters only assess claims that are covered by your home insurance policy.
 Anything outside of this isn’t considered.